SkygearIO/features/features/256-auth-gear-interaction-overview-in-next/api.md

 * Move admin related features from Client SDK to APIs at Cloud Functions.
 * API gateway should inject "current user" into request context and then dispatch request to auth gear or Cloud Function.
-* Auth gear should have user metadata for common user properties.
+* Auth gear should have user metaData for common user properties.

 ## Architecture overview